-- 1. Configure the device for 10Base-T operation. - 2.
+- 1. Configure the device for 10BASE-T operation. - 2.
 Setup the device under test and the oscilloscope as shown in Figure 14.1.13-1. - 3.
-Measure the common-mode output voltage on pair A. - 4.
+Measure the common-mode output voltage on the transmit pair. - 4.
 For enhanced accuracy, repeat step 4 and average the results. - 5.
 Repeat while the device is actively transmitting.